 "I'd say fairly painful."

 "Here."
-Lorelai takes Jess' plate and goes put it in the microwave to heat up.
+Lorelai grabs Jess's plate and puts it in the microwave to heat up.
 "So, how's school?"
+She asks.

 Jess sits down.
 "It's still there."